branjbar/social_turtles/README.md

 social_turtles
 ==============

-A Python code for studying social networks using Turtlebots
+A Python package for studying social networks using Turtlebots.
+This package includes:
+* ROS subsriber/publishers
+* Stage world files and maps
+* standalone python codes for visualizing the network